kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 To enable this, provide the `--node-group-auto-discovery` flag as an argument whose value is a list of tag keys that should be looked for.
-For example, `--node-group-auto-discovery=asg:tag=k8s.io/cluster-autoscaler/enabled,k8s.io/cluster-autoscaler/<cluster-name>` will find the ASGs where those tag keys _exist_.
+For example, `--node-group-auto-discovery=asg:tag=k8s.io/cluster-autoscaler/enabled,k8s.io/cluster-autoscaler/<cluster-name>` makes Cluster Autoscaler look for ASGs where _all_ of these tag keys exist.
 It does not matter what value the tags have.

+In other words, if you have ASGs with differing (non-common) tags, you will not want to pass these tags to `--node-group-auto-discovery`, because Cluster Autoscaler [looks for ASGS with all these tag-keys](https://github.com/kubernetes/autoscaler/blob/c94ade5266a6c4515aa4a0c7365af0ffb1cf8989/cluster-autoscaler/cloudprovider/aws/aws_manager.go#L471-L472) and will fail to match _some_ or _all_ of your ASGs.
+Only pass tags that are common across all ASGs in your cluster.

 Example deployment: